zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

 Petra begins our dialogue a little angry, so angry he uses a “swear (swear) word.”
-A “swear word” is a word you use when you ar e angry that is not a very nice word, not a word you should use in front of ch ildren or your boss.
+A “swear word” is a word you use when you are angry that is not a very nice word, not a word you should use in front of ch ildren or your boss.
 Petra says, “Damn!
 That didn’t work either.”
 The swear wo rd here, of course, is “damn” (damn).
 It’s a word some people use when they are f rustrated or angry.
 Petra seems to be angry because something didn’t work.

 Petra explains, “I’m trying to pay for a new servic e I ordered, but the website won’t accept my credit card as payment.”
 Petra is b uying something on the web, on the internet, but the website she is using won’t  accept her credit card as payment.
 A “credit card,” you probably know, is a s mall plastic card that you can use to pay for things.
 There are a couple of large companies that have credit cards you can use, including MasterCard and Visa as  well as several others.
 You can use your credit card on the internet as well by  putting the numbers of your card into the website.